RomanistHere/Measureland/README.md

 ## Contact, feedback, suggestions

 You can leave it here, in the repository or send via email:
 - support@measureland.org - for queries and questions
-- RomanistHere@pm.me - for business ideas, partnership and so one
+- RomanistHere@pm.me - for business ideas, partnership and so on

 **[Donate us money](https://www.donationalerts.com/r/romanisthere)**